 - Improving facilities on existing service lines: higher quality stops and stations, or traffic signals that prioritize buses.

-- Full bus rapid transit (BRT) service: Sections of roadway space dedicated to high quality and high capacity bus service, with stops and amenities similar to those serving rail.
+- Bus rapid transit (BRT) service: Sections of roadway space dedicated to high quality and high capacity bus service, with stops and amenities similar to those serving rail.